 Today, visitors can enjoy Bayport Park and Pine Island, as well as visiting the historic Bayport Inn for food and drink.
 The drive is beautiful with salt marsh vistas and exquisite sunsets.

-Browse Bayport and Pine Island Articles:
+About Bayport and Pine Island

 Gifts on the Nature Coast are often wrapped in salt marshes, cabbage palms, rivers, streams, creeks, fishing piers, and boat ramps.
 But, to me, the most amazing, often unwrapped gift is the history.
 Let’s peel away the paper and ribbon of Bayport, Florida.